The case for 4-bit precision: k-bit Inference Scaling Laws: Recommendations Future Work

-\begin{enumerate} \itemsep=0em \item By default, use 4-bit quantization for LLM inference as it offers the total model bits and zero-shot accuracy trade-offs. \item Use a block size of 128 or lower to stabilize 4-bit quantization and improve zero-shot performance. \item Use a floating point or quantile quantization data type.
-In some cases, integer data types might be preferable to improve inference latency depending on the implementation and hardware support (latency of in-cache dequantization). \end{enumerate}
+We make the following {\bf recommendations}: \begin{enumerate} \itemsep=0em \item By default, use 4-bit quantization for LLM inference as it offers the total model bits and zero-shot accuracy trade-offs. \item Use a block size of 128 or lower to stabilize 4-bit quantization and improve zero-shot performance. \item Use a floating point or quantile quantization data type.
+In some cases, integer data types might be preferable to improve inference latency depending on the implementation and hardware support. \end{enumerate}

 A case where a higher than 4-bit precision is desirable is when one works with a GPU with enough memory to hold a higher bit precision but not a larger model.
 For example, a 48 GB GPU has enough memory to use a 66B model in 5-bit precision but cannot fit a 175B model in 4-bit.
 Therefore, if maximal zero-shot accuracy is desired, 5-bit precision and a 66B model is preferable for this scenario.